mrigya97/SQL/SQL Project 2/readme.md

 Memberships:-

-membership_id(PK) :- Each customer has been eassigned the unique membershipId customerId(FK) :- customerId from Customer table membership_type :- One customer is entitled to only one membership.
+membership_id(PK) :- Each customer has been eassigned the unique membershipId, customerId(FK) :- customerId from Customer table, membership_type :- One customer is entitled to only one membership.
 Memberships available are basic, premium and gold